Skip to main content

 “I guess the only thing weird may have been how normal everything was,” Kripke says.

-Kripke’s Supernatural, soon to finish its fourth season, tells the tale of two monster-hunting brothers – Sam and Dean Winchester, played by Jared Padalecki and Jensen Ackles respectively.
+Kripke’s Supernatural, which ran for 15 seasons on The CW, tells the tale of two monster-hunting brothers – Sam and Dean Winchester, played by Jared Padalecki and Jensen Ackles respectively.
 Think of it as a sort of Route 66 with chainsaws, muscle cars and a boatload of demons.

-Kripke says that since he was 8 or 9 years old, he was very focused on becoming a filmmaker.
+Kripke says that since he was 8 or 9 years old, his focus was on becoming a filmmaker.

 That obsession got him into film school – at USC – and Kripke trekked west to Los Angeles when he was 18.
 Throughout college and just after, Kripke fashioned himself a comedy writer, making short films for festivals.
 One of those films led to a development deal with Dreamworks, the studio founded by Steven Spielberg, Jeffrey Katzenberger and David Geffen.